ebi-gene-expression-group/scrnaseq_training/generating_an_expression_matrix/README.md

 ![see the imported history](imported_history.png)

 > EXERCISE: Have a look at the files you now have in your history.
 Which of the FASTQ files do you think contains the barcode sequences?
-Given the chemistry this study should have, are the barcode/UMI reads the right length (hint: check https://teichlab.github.io/scg_lib_structs/methods_html/10xChromium3.html)
+Given the chemistry this study should have, are the barcode/UMI reads the correct length? (hint: check https://teichlab.github.io/scg_lib_structs/methods_html/10xChromium3.html)

 ## 2. The workflow